Pennsylvania Dutch Potato Doughnuts

 - 3 large eggs, lightly beaten

 - 5 to 6 cups all-purpose flour

 - Oil for deep-fat frying

 - 2 cups confectioners' sugar

 - 1/2 teaspoon vanilla extract

 - In a large bowl, combine the potatoes, milk, eggs and butter.
 Combine the sugar, baking powder and 2 cups flour; stir into potato mixture.
 Add enough remaining flour to form a soft dough.
 Refrigerate, covered, 1 hour.

 - Divide dough in half.
 Turn each half onto a lightly floured surface; roll to 1/2-in. thickness.
 Cut with a 2-3/4-in. doughnut cutter.

 - In an electric skillet or deep-fat fryer, heat oil to 375°.
 Fry doughnuts, a few at a time, until golden brown on both sides.
 Drain on paper towels.

-- In a small bowl, combine glaze ingredients until smooth; drizzle over warm doughnuts.
-Yield: about 4 dozen.
+- In a small bowl, mix glaze ingredients until smooth.
+Drizzle over warm doughnuts.